Rishita-23/Spotify-analysis/README.md

 🔴 Advanced Level

-10.Find the top 3 most-viewed tracks for each artist using window function
+10. Find the top 3 most-viewed tracks for each artist using window function
 ```sql
 -- each artist and total views for each track
 --track with highest view for each artist (we need top 3)